 In normal flight you are far from negative spin.
 But, certain circumstances may lead to it.
-Should this occur, just release the brake lines progressively and let the wing regain its flying speed.
-Be prepared for the glider to surge forward, compensating the surge with brake input if necessary.
+Should this occur, just release the overbraked line progressively and let the wing regain flying speed.
+Be prepared for a canopy surge forward, and compensate the surge with brake input if necessary.